 1 Mar 2022 | 5 min read

 Thanks to Satellite IoT (SatIoT), there is now an opportunity to use this technology to increase visibility, transparency, and control over assets globally.
-Moreover, the potential for use cases across an array of sectors is almost limitless but requires the right SatIoT technology and integration.
+Moreover, the potential for use cases across various sectors is almost limitless but requires the right SatIoT technology and integration.

-However, the ability to send commands back to assets, rather than just receive data from them, is hugely powerful and enables an array of new use cases, including remote management of equipment.
-For example, it enables farmers to command silos to release food, open gates or manage irrigation systems, without any need for expensive and often hard-to-source human interaction.
+However,sending commands back to assets rather than only receiving data from them is hugely powerful and enables an array of new use cases, including remote equipment management.
+For example, it allows farmers to command silos to release food, open gates, or manage irrigation systems without needing expensive and often hard-to-source human interaction.

-All this is made possible thanks to the latest generation of SatIoT – which is available at a price point today that presents new business opportunities to SIs and their customers.
-But, the challenge is to achieve integration without compromising performance or undermining the business case for IoT.
+All this is possible thanks to the latest generation of SatIoT – available at a price point today that presents new business opportunities to SIs and their customers.
+But the challenge is to achieve integration without compromising performance or undermining the business case for IoT.

 If you’d like to find out how to develop a compelling IoT business case to support your IoT operations, take a look at our Astropreneur Programs and get in touch today.